 Foxground and Berry bypass

-The Foxground and Berry bypass will provide a four-lane divided highway (two lanes in each direction) with median separation for 11.6 kilometres of the Princes Highway between Toolijooa Road and Schofields Lane.
+The Foxground and Berry bypass will provide a four-lane divided highway (two lanes in each direction) for 11.6 kilometres of the Princes Highway between Toolijooa Road and Schofields Lane.
 The upgrade will include a bypass of the existing winding highway at Foxground and a bypass of Berry with access ramps at the north and south of the town.

 For more information on the benefits of the project and to view some of the key features of the concept design, please view the project page.